michellesh/michellesh/_projects/2023-04-04-bonsai-tree.md

 Before soldering, don't forget to:
 - Label the power and ground wires coming out of the tree.
 Once the tree is glued down, you won't be able to see the ground indicator on the LED.
 (I forgot so many times.
 Luckily, you can measure the resistance between each of the three wires with a multimeter and figure out which is which.)
 - Sand the wire insulation.
-Because these are fairy lights, the wires have a thin coating of insulation, and it's a drag to sand it off and always takes longer than I want.
+Because these are fairy lights, the wires have a thin coating of insulation.

 {% include image.html url=page.images.wiring %}